briankasingli/aem-with-jest-test/README.md

-# Running Javascript JEST Test on ClientLibs When Maven Build
+# Maven Build With JEST and AEM

-This is an example of how you can setup an automated Javascript Unit Test, Integration Test, or UI Test directly in your AEM component's client library.
+This is an example of how you can setup an automated Javascript Unit Test, Integration Test, or UI Test directly in your AEM component's client library while making a maven build.

 As JEST standards, '__tests__' folders are created to hold the test Javascript files. '.test.js' string is appended after the Javascript file name for convention.